DUNE/p3s/documents/src/JOB.md

 # Introduction
-## Preparing to run
+## Purpose of this document
 There is a separate "overview" document which contains a general description of how p3s works and what its components are.
 For the end user a lot of this detail won't matter.
 The user is interested for the most part in just running a number of jobs and following their progress, consulting the log files if necessary.

-To achive this, the following initial preparations must be done, and it takes just two commands:
+That's the extent of the instructions found below.

+## Preparing to run
+To set up for using p3s at CERN one needs to run just two commands:

-* If not already done so, install p3s software simply by cloning the content from GitHub
+* If not already done so, install p3s software at the location of your choice simply by cloning the content from GitHub
 ```
 git clone https://github.com/DUNE/p3s.git
 ```
-After you run this, you will end up with a directory "p3s" which will contain a number of subdirectories.
-The one which will interest you now is p3s/clients.
+After you run this, your current directory will contain a subdirectory "p3s".
+This subdirectory will in turn contain a number of subdirectories, and the one of immediate interest now is **p3s/clients**.

-* This step is CERN-specific.
-Activate the "Python virutal environment" by running a command as explained below
+* The next step is CERN-specific.
+Activate the "Python virtual environment" by running this command
 ```
 source ~mxp/public/vp3s/bin/activate
 ```